 Septic System Cost: Budgeting for the Install & Care of Your Unit

 If you’re accustomed to having municipal sewer lines, septic system cost may be a concern of yours during a move.
 You’ll likely find that the rates are comparable to Atlanta’s sewer rates over the lifetime of the unit (or perhaps even less with the recent hikes in price), but you’ll be responsible for the upfront expenses, as well as for maintaining it.
-At Atlanta Septic Tank Pros, our expert technicians handle every aspect of this with precision and dedication, to ensure you get the longest life possible from your unit.
-If you need estimates for a specific unit or type of unit, please contact us so we can provide the most accurate and current information for your situation.
+At Atlanta Septic Tank Pros, our partner technicians handle every aspect of this with precision and dedication, to ensure you get the longest life possible from your unit.
+If you need estimates for a specific unit or type of unit, please contact us so they can provide the most accurate and current information for your situation.
 We have also compiled this guide, to help you better understand what septic system costs you may accrue over the years you own your unit.

 Septic System Cost: Design and Installation

 The biggest expense you’ll face with your unit are the upfront costs of installation.
 This includes things like assessing the site for feasibility, designing the system to function well in that environment, getting permits, and paying the actual cost of materials and labor.
 An average unit designed to serve a family generally runs somewhere between $10,000 and $12,000.
 We’ve provided a breakdown of expenses on our “Cost of a Septic System” page for further clarification.

 You will have to ensure that your unit gets regular care to keep it running in top form.
 One of the most important things you’ll need to do is have the tank pumped every 3-5 years, or annually if you have a garbage disposal.
 This is because solids will build up in the tank over time and can damage the leach field or cause sewage to backup into the house.
 Pumping tends to run around $200 to $400 for an average homeowner per visit.
 Please see our page on septic tank pumping costs for more information.